atanisoft/ESP32CommandStation/README.md

 # What is ESP32 Command Station
-ESP32 Command Station is an open-source hardware and software Command Station for the operation of DCC decoder equipped model railroads.
+ESP32 Command Station is an open-source hardware and software OpenLCB enabled Command Station for the operation of DCC decoder equipped model railroads.

 The ESP32 Command Station consists of an ESP32 module with up to two h-bridge devices to generate the DCC signal for the tracks.
+Note that only one h-bridge will be enabled at any given time, it is not possible to use both OPS and PROG tracks simultaneously.
+It is also possible to disable either the OPS or PROG track output entirely via configuration settings.

-A more advanced ESP32 Command Station could have some/all of the following:
+Support for the following add-ons is available:
 1. CAN transceiver (MCP2551 or SN65HVD23X) for LCC CAN connectivity.
 2. OLED or LCD display for command station status.
 3. Addressable RGB LEDs for visual status indicators.